Athanasios E. Papathanasiou Evangelos P. Markatos

 Table 1: Performance of PERSEAS for benchmarks debit-credit and order-entry.

 We see that PERSEAS manages to execute more than 23,000 transactions per second for debit-credit.
-Published performance results (for the same benchmark) report that RVM barely achieves 100 transactions per second, RVM with group commit achieves less than 1,000 transactions per second, RVM-Rio achieves little more than 1,000 transactions per second, and Vista achieves close to 50,000 transactions per second.
+Published performance results report that RVM barely achieves 100 transactions per second, RVM-Rio achieves little more than 1,000 transactions per second, and Vista achieves close to 50,000 transactions per second.
 For order-entry, PERSEAS manages to execute about 8,500 transactions per second.
-Previously reported performance results suggest that RVM achieves less than 90 transactions per second, RVM with group commit achieves less than 1,000 transactions per second, RVM-Rio achieves little more than 900 transactions per second, and Vista achieves a bit more than 10,000 transactions per second.
+Previously reported performance results suggest that RVM achieves less than 90 transactions per second, and Vista achieves a bit more than 10,000 transactions per second.

-Summarizing, we see that PERSEAS clearly outperforms traditional recoverable virtual memory systems (even when they use group commit to increase their throughput) by 1-2 orders of magnitude.
-Moreover, PERSEAS performs very close to Vista (which is the most efficient sequential recoverable main memory system today), while it retains its independence from operating system internals.
-On the contrary, the performance of Vista depends on extensive operating system kernel modifications, as manifested by the Rio file cache.
-For this reason, PERSEAS runs on top of a widely used unmodified commercial operating system, while Vista must run on top of a modified Digital UNIX operating system.
+Summarizing, we see that PERSEAS clearly outperforms traditional recoverable virtual memory systems by several orders of magnitude.
+Moreover, PERSEAS performs very close to Vista (which is the most efficient sequential recoverable main memory system today), while it retains its independence from operating system internals, while the performance of Vista depends on extensive operating system kernel modifications, as manifested by the Rio file cache.
 We believe that PERSEAS composes the best features from RVM and Vista: the great performance of Vista, with the operating system independence of RVM.